Skip to content

 Instructions

-When you get into the more advanced Objects, you will note that you do not have much control over the specifics of how the paths are drawn in the diagram.
-If you want to change the order the Leaves and Containers appear or the exact way the path is drawn, you can try changing the order you have written the objects in your code.
+When you use the more advanced Objects, you will note that you do not have much control over the specifics of how the paths are drawn in the diagram.
+If you want to change the order that the Leaves and Containers appear or the exact way the path is drawn, you can try changing the order that you have placed the Objects in your code.

 Root Diagrams